angelicamacias/python_beginner/README.md

 The print function proviedes this possibilities:

--If we want to print multiple lines at once, we can do so by invoking multiple print functions:
+- If we want to print multiple lines at once, we can do so by invoking multiple print functions:
 ```python
 print("Hello yellow cat")
 print("Helllo yellow cat")
 ```
 There can not be more than one instruction on a line in python

--If we want to print a longer sentence taht should be separated with n- ew lines, we can use the newline caracter **\n**
+- If we want to print a longer sentence taht should be separated with n- ew lines, we can use the newline caracter **\n**
 ```python
 print("Hello yellow \ncats")
 Hello yellow
 cats
 ```
-#### Keyword argument* for print function:
+###  Keyword argument* for print function:

 **end**
 ```python